stringtherapy/frame/README.md

-# Automate PHP security solutions
+# Automate SQL security solutions

 * Tested to work with "INSERT" operation
 * Improvements needed to support other operations